unitreign/playtime/README.md

 ### UI

 * Monochrome design — no colour, no clutter
-* Adapts to any screen resolution, including the RG34XX and RG35XX
+* Adapts to any screen resolution — tested on RG34XX and RG35XXSP
 * Controller-native: no touch required
 * B to exit, L / R to switch consoles